I have written a lot about getting tickets to Premier League games, because that is the “holy grail” for most US soccer fans.

 Sometimes a Seat is Just a Seat

 There are other, less expensive packages.
-These involve the benefits like buffet and bar with just a seat at the game, as opposed to a spot in a suite or box.
+These involve benefits like a buffet and bar with just a seat at the game, as opposed to a spot in a suite or box.
 They are priced according to the location of the seat and the quality of the food.
 So it will be one price for a sandwich, soda, and seat in the corner, and something else entirely for a midfield, mid-stand seat with a buffet and a cash bar.
 Also, of course, Middlesbrough is cheaper than Manchester City.

 Speaking of Prices …

 So what does all this cost?
 As you can imagine, there is a range – literally covering all the leagues of English soccer.
 You can get a suite at, oh, Bristol City starting at 75 pounds.
-If, on the other hand, you want to see Liverpool, now you’re talking 375 to 465 auid.
-And if you want into the FA Cup Final, that will be 525 to 1,755!
+If, on the other hand, you want to see Liverpool, now you’re talking 375 to 465 quid.
+And if you want into the FA Cup Final, that will be £525 to 1,755!